About this website

 I've been inspired by personal websites a lot lately.
 Ones that are born out of a desire to at least reclaim the sense of excitement and humanity that characterised the old internet.
 Reading them has made me feel homesick for the internet I grew up on—one where people just posted shit they cared about and were interested in.
 They've served as a reminder that I can try to get back to that too.

-This website is for remembering, for sharing without the expectation of anything in return, and for having a home on the internet once again.
+This website is for remembering and for having a small home on the internet once again.